Employers

 Unfair bargaining

-When you negotiate a new individual employment agreement or make a change to an existing one you have a duty of good faith to your employee, and you must make sure that unfair bargaining does not take place.
+When you negotiate a new individual employment agreement or make a change to an existing one you have a duty of to your employee, and you must make sure that unfair bargaining does not take place.
 The best way to avoid unfair bargaining is to make sure employees receive independent advice before signing an employment agreement.

 Unfair bargaining happens when: